Ghana,

 • Age: Adoptive parents must be at least 25 years of age.
 The parent must be at least 21 years older than the adoptive child.
 Parents over 50 years old are considered on a case-by-case basis if one parent meets the requirements.

-• Marriage Status: Married couples and single woman are eligible to adopt.
+• Marriage Status: Married couples and single Ghanaian woman are eligible to adopt.
 There are no prior divorce restrictions.· Previous Children: Smaller families with less than 5 children living in the home are preferred.

 • Income: There is no minimum income required.
 However, you must meet the income requirements provided by USCIS for the child to immigrate.